 No more roadblocks

-Once this new infrastructure was put in place, field workers were able to start accessing all of their core apps easily, and without compromising security.
-They simply had to sign on to the Okta SSO dashboard to access cloud apps like Workplace by Facebook as well as on-prem tools such as Oracle and Citrix.
+Once this new infrastructure was put in place, field workers were able to easily access all of their core apps easily, without compromising security.
+They simply had to sign on to the Okta SSO dashboard to access cloud apps like Workplace by Facebook as well as on-prem tools such as Unit4 Agresso and Citrix.
 With Multi-Factor Authentication in place, they also avoided the hassle of dealing with a VPN, saving NRC in $324k in related IT costs annually.

 “When we had a VPN, we spent around 2,000 hours maintaining the environment.
 We don't need to do that anymore,” says Grandt.
 “There's no VPN software that fails on the clients, so our staff members have one less hurdle to overcome when they opt to connect to our systems.
 I think that's a great benefit.”

-Employees could access their apps more quickly without signing into each app separately, and they no longer lost hours of work time after getting locked out of a critical app.
 For Galli, improving access management was mission critical.
-“When our staff is working on a crisis, having seamless and secure access to our applications is fundamental for communications, for quick decision-making, and, ultimately, for doing the work that we do every day.”
+“When our staff is working on a crisis, having seamless and secure access to our applications is fundamental for communications, for quick decision-making and, ultimately, for doing the work we do every day.”